Deep Thinking by Markov Chain of Continuous Thoughts: Experiments

-To verify this, we select the top 1\% most frequently activated dimensions and compute their pairwise Pearson correlation coefficients in Figure~\ref{fig:example_tr} (right).
+To verify this, we select the top 1\% most frequently activated dimensions and compute their pairwise Pearson correlation coefficients in Figure~\ref{fig:heat}.
 Interestingly, we find that several dimensions are highly correlated with each other.
 In Appendix~\ref{append:vis}, we further visualize this correlation structure as a graph, where we observe a clique of four dimensions that may represent a form of ``combinational control''.
 Specifically, we identify that these dimensions mainly control two factors: (1) \emph{output length}, i.e., the number of tokens in the reasoning steps, and (2) \emph{output format}, i.e., whether the final answer is preceded by the marker ``$\#\#\#\#$''.
 To illustrate, we manually intervene on these dimensions by setting their values to $\{0, 0.1, 0.5\}$ for all data samples.
-Figure~\ref{fig:tr_length_format} shows that with higher values, the generated solutions

-become substantially longer (blue line).
-For example, at $0.5$, the average length increases by 44.62\%.
-Meanwhile, the strictness of format diminishes: at $0$ and $0.1$, almost all answers preserve the ``$\#\#\#\#$'' prefix, whereas at $0.5$ the proportion drops sharply to 1.08\% (orange line).
+Figure~\ref{fig:heat} shows that with higher values, the generated solutions become substantially longer.
+For example, at $0.5$, the average length increases by $44.62$\%.
+Meanwhile, the strictness of format diminishes: at $0$ and $0.1$, almost all answers preserve the ``$\#\#\#\#$'' prefix, whereas at $0.5$ the proportion drops sharply to 1.08\%.
 Crucially, despite these changes, reasoning accuracy remains largely unaffected (red line).
 These findings indicate that these dimensions independently control randomness factors such as verbosity and format, without encoding the essential reasoning content.